 The Phase I clinical study was conducted to evaluate the safety and immunogenicity of the KD-382 vaccine in 60 healthy adults in Australia, which is a non-dengue endemic country, by administering the KD-382 vaccine subcutaneously once or twice with a 4-week interval.
 The results show that the KD-382 vaccine is safe and well-tolerated by healthy adults.
 Moreover, KD-382 showed 100% seroconversion at an early stage and elicited long-lasting and neutralizing antibody response for all 4 serotypes in most subjects over a 1-year follow-up, despite the single-dose administration.

 The risk of infectious diseases caused by drug-resistant bacteria* is increasing globally partly due to inappropriate use of antibiotics.
 One such example is the infectious diseases caused by vancomycin-resistant bacteria.
-These infections have been increasing because vancomycin has been widely used to treat infection with methicillin-resistant Staphylococcus aureus (MRSA).
+With the use of vancomycin for MRSA infections, vancomycin resistance increases.